kekePower/ssdd/README.md

 ## Features

-* **Clean and Intuitive Interface:** ssdd presents a clear choice between Shutdown, Reboot, Logout, and Exit options.
+- **Clean and Intuitive Interface:** ssdd presents clear options for Logout, Reboot, Shutdown, Switch User, Suspend, Hibernate, Settings, and Exit.
-* **Clean and minimal code:** `ssdd` is built on a clean and minimal codebase, making it easy to maintain, understand, and extend.
+- **Configurable Commands:** Easily customize the commands executed for each action via the settings dialog.
-* **Lightweight and Efficient:** ssdd is designed to be fast and resource-friendly, perfectly suited for Openbox's minimalist philosophy.
+- **Lightweight and Efficient:** Designed to be fast and resource-friendly, perfectly suited for Openbox's minimalist philosophy.
+- **Modern GTK 4 Interface:** Built with GTK 4 for a modern look and feel.

 ## Dependencies and Compilation

 ssdd requires:

-* GTK+ 3.0
+* GTK 4 development libraries
 * Glib 2 development libraries
 * gcc or clang